Ogrodowa Street

-Ogrodowa Street is a street in the Wola district of Warsaw, Poland.
+Ogrodowa Street (Ulica Ogrodowa) is a street in the Wola district of Warsaw, Poland.

 History

 Ogrodowa Street, originally a road of the Klucznikowska plot, was laid out after 1765.
 Named in 1770, it derives its name from the numerous gardens that once lined the area.
 The street originally extended from Solna Street (now John Paul II Avenue) westward to the city's ramparts (Okopowa Street).
 In 1784, the street was home to 57 wooden houses and manors, five brick houses, and two breweries.
 Its rapid development was partly due to its proximity to Chłodna Street, a major western exit route from the city.

 By the late 18th century, the street was paved.
 In 1806, a large tannery owned by Jan Temler was established at the corner of Ogrodowa and Biała streets, later relocated to Okopowa Street in 1858.

 In 1842, a fire destroyed the buildings on 16 plots along the street.
 Between the 1850s and 1860s, the first multi-story tenements began to appear.
 In 1867, the large Kercelak marketplace was established at the intersection with Okopowa Street.
 By the turn of the 19th and 20th centuries, the last gardens, which had inspired the street's name, were replaced by buildings.
 In 1896, a private medical facility established by Maria Szlenkier at No. 17 marked the beginning of the Szlenkier family's philanthropic activities.
 In the early 20th century and during the interwar period, the street hosted numerous small and medium-sized industrial enterprises.
 At No. 62, warehouses and stables for the Węgiełek & Co. transport and forwarding company were built, while its owner constructed a preserved tenement with annexes at No. 65.
 The street was paved with fieldstones at the time, and in the 1930s, the section between Solna and Biała streets was asphalted.

 Between 1935 and 1939, a Municipal Court Building, designed by Bohdan Pniewski, was constructed on the plot between Leszno Street and Ogrodowa Street.
 As it also housed the District Court and Labor Court, it was commonly referred to as the "courts building".

 Before 1939, Ogrodowa was one of the most densely built-up and populated streets in this part of the city.
 A significant proportion of its residents were Jews, who owned about half of the street's buildings.
 The street's buildings were not damaged during the defence of Warsaw in September 1939.